 Fast pace of a stressful life is not only a problem for adults.
 More and more often it is also a problem of children who are rushed by their parents.
 Even if you think you live in such a fast way that you can’t stop even for a moment, everything is possible with a good strategy.
 Before you stop because of getting ill, stop to take care of your health.
 If you want to support your child, some of these hints might be useful:

 - don’t buy everything your children are asking for, they should learn minimalism

 - be a good example - try to avoid spreading bad eating habits

-- allow your child to fall, make a mistake and learn by this
+- allow your child to fall, make a mistake and learn from this

-- build up as you can his or her self-esteem by getting more and more life competencies (gardening, cooking, listening)
+- build up as well as you can his or her self-esteem by getting more and more life competencies (gardening, cooking, listening)